wp-plugins/secondary-title/readme.txt

 == Changelog ==

+= 0.5.1 =
+* Fixed bug that falsely added slashes to HTML attributes in title format.
+* Fixed jQuery bug in the admin posts/
+* Added `<?php has_secondary_title(); ?>` function.
+See [the official documentary](http://www.koljanolte.com/koljanolte.com/wordpress/plugins/secondary-title/#Parameters) for more information.

 = 0.5 =
 * Fixed bug where the secondary title was not shown if the standard title contains "..." (thanks to Vangelis).
 * Added "select/unselect all" function for checkbox lists on settings page.
-* Added secondary title display in admin posts list.
+* Added secondary title display in admin posts/pages list.
 * Added `<?php get_secondary_title_link($post_id, $options); ?>` and `<?php the_secondary_title_link($post_id, $options); ?>` functions
   to quickly create the secondary title as a link to its post.
 See [the official documentary](http://www.koljanolte.com/koljanolte.com/wordpress/plugins/secondary-title/#Parameters) for more information.
 * Updated documentary/readme.txt.